 Phil serves as the K-12 Outreach Coordinator for the Department of Computer Science at Purdue University.
 In this role, he works with teachers to help improve their practice, students in order to engage them with computing ideas, and community members to help them understand the important role computer science will play in our rapidly changing world.
 In addition, Phil is a doctoral student in Educational Psychology and Educational Technology at Michigan State University.
 His research focuses on the impact of self-regulation in the computer science classroom, issues relating to teacher pedagogical knowledge in computer science, and the use of online learning environments to broaden participation in computing.
 Previously, Phil worked as a K-12 statistics and computer science teacher in Michigan and Maryland, and also as a software engineer.

-Kerry Sensenbrenner - Harwood Career Preparatory High School
+Kerry Sensenbrenner - Thompkins Middle School

 Justin Smith - Pike High School

 Justin is a Computer Science teacher at Pike High School in Indianapolis.
 He serves on his district’s Technology Integration Committee.
 He received his Bachelor of Arts in Finance from Ball State University and his Master of Arts in Teaching from the University of Indianapolis.
 Justin worked in hotel and retail management after receiving his Bachelor's degree and made the jump to education after realizing that helping and training people were his favorite parts of management.
 Justin currently teaches Computer Science I, Computer Science II, and Computer Science III: Cybersecurity.

 Katy Sparks - Monroe County Community School Corporation